 - The sale price of land in fair exchange between an landowner who transfers ownership to a buyer.
 (This measurement is conditional on no LVT being applied, because when it does apply, the price is affected.)

 - The land value of the site is also directly related to its demandable ground-rent, which is its potential for use in either production or residential capacities.
 The capitalization of this rent gives the land value too.
-Land which is not useful has no value as explained by British economist David Ricardo in 1816.
+Land which is not useful has no value.

 Real estate bubbles